Continuing Education Activity

 - Non-small cell lung cancer (NSCLC), EGFR-expressing, advanced

 - Squamous cell skin cancer, unresectable

-EPIC trial: Cetuximab and irinotecan improved progression-free survival and response rate, and result in a better quality of life compared to irinotecan alone.
+EPIC trial: Cetuximab and irinotecan improved progression-free survival and response rate and resulted in a better quality of life than irinotecan alone.

 BOND trial: Cetuximab has clinically significant activity when given alone or in combination with irinotecan in patients with irinotecan-refractory colorectal cancer.